50shadesofgwei/funding-rate-arbitrage/README.md

 You will need the git package installed on you machine for this.

-Next you'll want to navigate to the project directory using `cd SynthetixFundingRateArbitrage`, and then create a virtual environment with `python3 -m venv venv && source venv/bin/activate`.
-Install project dependencies with `pip install -r requirements.txt`.
+Next you'll want to navigate to the project directory using `cd SynthetixFundingRateArbitrage`, then install project dependencies with `pip install -r requirements.txt`.
 To make sure you can run the project's commands directly from your terminal, run `pip install -e .`.

 After this, navigate to the .env file and input the necessary values.
 You will need: